Norsk versjon: Personvernerklæring

 General information

-This privacy policy only applies to the processing of personal data in the Feide login solution.
+Sikt hold both Data Controller and Data Processor responsibilities for this service, see article 4 GDPR.
 For information about how personal data is processed in the services that use Feide as a login solution, you must contact each individual Service Provider directly.

 Definitions